owlbarn/tutorial/book/case-obj-detect/README.md

 ```

 The most import step is to apply `Model.detect ()` on the input images, which returns the region of interests (rois), the classification result id of the object in that region, the classification certainty scores, and a mask that shows the outline of that object in the region.
-With these information, the `Visualise` module runs for three passes on the original image: the first for adding bounding boxes and object masks, the second for adding the number close to the bounding box, and finally for printing out the resulting images from the previous two steps.
+With this information, the `Visualise` module runs for three passes on the original image: the first for adding bounding boxes and object masks, the second for adding the number close to the bounding box, and finally for printing out the resulting images from the previous two steps.

 Pre-trained weights on 80 classes of common objects are provided, which have been converted from the TensorFlow implementation mentioned above.